 From increased mobility and keeping your financial assets safe to seeking the best investment opportunities, there are several reasons to pursue second citizenship.
 Therefore, how does Malta fare in terms of mobility, business and investment opportunities, and quality of life?

-Our new Global Passport Ranking is divided into three standalone indexes: Enhanced Mobility Index, Investment Index, and Quality of Life Index.
-Malta’s passport ranking for each are shown.
+Our Global Passport Ranking 2023 is divided into three standalone indexes: Enhanced Mobility Index, Investment Index, and Quality of Life Index.
+Malta’s passport ranking for each is shown.

-- The Enhanced Mobility Index holds the most weight (50%) and is based on the number of countries that the passport holder has access to, alongside the level of “attractiveness” of the country, measured in terms of quality of life standards.
+The Enhanced Mobility Index holds the most weight (50 percent) and is based on the number of countries that the passport holder has access to, alongside the level of “attractiveness” of the country, measured in terms of quality of life standards.

-- The Investment Index is responsible for 25% of the overall calculation and is based on the country’s economic strength, focused on investment opportunities and ease of doing business.
+The Investment Index is responsible for 25 percent of the overall calculation and is based on the country’s economic strength, focused on investment opportunities and ease of doing business.

-- The Quality of Life Index is worth 25% of the overall calculation.
+The Quality of Life Index is worth 25 percent of the overall calculation.
 Six components related to the quality of life are covered under this index – sustainable development, cost of living, level of happiness, environmental performance, freedom, and migrant acceptance.

 For more information, see Malta’s country profile here.